allister-grange/unified-devops/README.md

 ## next steps

 - next action
-  - [ ] Restore the db from backup
-     - [ ] build with terraform and test
+  - [ ] spin up and test if I can query the api
-    - [ ] create db shitlink, umami, awardit, then import them all [link](https://dba.stackexchange.com/questions/75033/how-to-restore-everything-including-postgres-role-from-pg-dumpall-backup)

-  - [ ] once built
-    - [ ] check certbot
-    - [ ] check db is populated (including the grangeal account?)
+  - [ ] test to see if h2 is used on the api

 - move from Vercel to Cloudflare pages for startertab
   - [ ] get a baseline of speed for comparison